Center for Diabetes and Cardiometabolic Health – CDCH

 Several conditions can cause chronic liver damage that eventually leads to cirrhosis.
 Identifying the exact cause is the first and most important step in building the right treatment and monitoring plan for every patient at CDCH.

-Certain medications may affect liver health and should be reviewed with a healthcare professional.
+Certain medications can also affect liver health and should be reviewed with a healthcare professional.

 Fatty Liver Disease vs Cirrhosis